Menstuff® has gathered many printed resources available for

 The first two designs give another perspective around "fear", to challenge those who want to teach our children not to feel fear.
 It's more than just a marketing campaign for a clothing line.
 It's an effort, knowingly or unknowingly, to desensitize children so that they can be manipulated into doing things against their inherent nature.
 Children who are encouraged not to feel all feelings develop into dysfunctional adults.

 It all started at the major wrestling championship in Southern California.
 There were lots of "No-fear" t-shirts and caps around.
 The air-brusher was busy putting "No Fear" on the back of event t-shirts along with cartoon bulldogs with fangs and puffed out muscles and other such images.
 Many of the end users were thin, small muscled boys getting ready to "be tough".
 Well, I decided to have my own T-shirt designed and wear it at the event (No Fear, No Tears, Die Numb).
 I had a number of parents and young wrestlers thank me for reminding them about the value and importance of fear - how ignoring it or pushing it out of the way can create unnecessary dangers.
 How the great Samurai know fear and don't hide form it but bring it out in front, put it on the end of their sword, and cut with it.
 This design is an improvement on the original airbrushed design.
 From there, I designed a second one to change the emphasis from "No Fear" to "Know Fear".
 You can download the individual design for the back of a T-shirt or a whole sheet of smaller logos that you can printout, cut up into individual iron-ons to put on the front of a T-shirt where a breast pocket would go and give the others to friends to do the same.
 We also offer a FREE 6 3/4 x 3" "Know Fear" bumper sticker.
-Send a SASE to: The National Men's Resource Center, PO Box 12-W, Brookings, OR 97415-0001.
+Send a SASE to: Gordon Clay, PO Box 12-W, Brookings, OR 97415-0001.